asirulnik/mcp_server_filesystem/README.md

   - `file_path` (string): Path to the file to write to (relative to project directory)
   - `content` (string): Content to write to the file
 - Returns: Boolean indicating success

+### Append File
+- Appends content to the end of an existing file
+- Parameters:
+  - `file_path` (string): Path to the file to append to (relative to project directory)
+  - `content` (string): Content to append to the file
+- Returns: Boolean indicating success
+- Note: The file must already exist; use `save_file` to create new files

 ### Delete This File
 - Deletes a specified file from the filesystem